The Festival of Literary Diversity

 A complete list of the FOLD 2021 schedule

-The Festival of Literary Diversity (FOLD) is held in Brampton, Canada, during the first week of May.
-The festival celebrates Canadian and international authors with forty events that prioritize underrepresented authors and storytellers from around the world.
+The Festival of Literary Diversity (FOLD) celebrates Canadian and international authors with forty events that prioritize underrepresented authors and storytellers from around the world.

-The 2021 festival will take place virtually from May 1-15.
-Panel, discussions, workshops, and interactive events and performances will allow guests from across Canada and around the world to participate in the festival on a brand new virtual platform.
+Festival events include panels, discussions, workshops, and interactive events that allow guests from across Canada and around the world to participate in the festival on a brand new virtual platform.
 All festival events will be close-captioned.

 francesca ekwuyasi is a writer and multidisciplinary artist from Lagos, Nigeria.
 Her debut novel Butter Honey Pig Bread (Arsenal Pulp 2020) was long-listed for the 2020 Scotiabank Giller Prize and is a contender for the 2021 Canada Reads.
 Her work explores themes of faith, family, queerness, consumption, loneliness, and belonging.
 You may find some of her writing in the Puritan, Winter Tangerine Review, Brittle Paper, Transition Magazine, the Malahat Review, Visual Art News, Vol. 1 Brooklyn, GUTS magazine and elsewhere.